Note: Our visitation guidelines have been updated due to the COVID-19 pandemic. Learn more.

 - Two visitors (age 18+) are allowed with each pediatric ED patient.

-- Visitors may accompany patient to the room and remain there during the ED stay.
-Switching out of visitors is discouraged.
+- Visitor may accompany patient to and remain in room during ED stay.
+Visitor must stay in the room.
+Switching visitors is requires ED leadership or charge nurse approval.

 When waiting room reaches a point where social distancing cannot be met (approximately 20 people):